ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 # LicensePlate_Yolov8_Filters_PaddleOCR
 Recognition of license plate numbers, in any format, by automatic detection with Yolov8, pipeline of filters and  paddleocr as OCR

+13/08/2026

+Update to PaddleOCR-VL

+Requirements:

+Enviroment with python 3.12

+pip install paddlepaddle -i https://www.paddlepaddle.org.cn/packages/stable/cpu/ The Program was tested to cpu

+# if  gpu     • Para GPU (example CUDA 12.6):
+pip install paddlepaddle-gpu==3.0.0 -i https://www.paddlepaddle.org.cn/packages/stable/cu126/  # Using cpu

+pip install "paddleocr>=3.7.0"

+pip  install ultralytics --user

+pip install imutils

+pip install scipy

+pip install scikit-image

+Evaluation, running

+python GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR-VL.py

+For console appears the results and a comparison with other system in

+04/05/2026

-04/05/2026 Adaptation to version 3.5 of Paddle OCR for CPU
+Adaptation to version 3.5 of Paddle OCR for CPU

 Download all project files to disk and extract the .zip files.